adamosoftware/Postulate.Orm/README.md

 - Use the [SchemaMerge](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/Merge/SchemaMerge.cs) class to migrate models to your database.
 It offers methods for comparing and synchronizing models and the physical database.

+- Most methods have at least two overloads -- one that accepts `IDbConnection` already open, and one that opoens and closes a connection within the scope of the method.